brunopinheirofreitas/Java/Alura/Alura_Notes.md

 15. When a method needs to be rewrited for a sonClass, the good practice ask us to maintain the same visibility, return, name and parameters, if it's case.
 16. Always organize your classes in a package.
 17. To specify a data structure to only use a type, use <>, ex: ArrayLlist<Type> array1.
 The variable array1 only can store information of the *Type*.
+18. Unicode is the best option to handle special characters and UTF-8 is the best encoding, normally you have:
+    1. Unicode it's a table that transliterate the char in a codepoint.
+    2. The Codepoint need to pass through an encoding, normally those encoding are:
+        1. ASCII, UTF8, UTF16, windows 1252
+19. Use serialVersionUID when creating a class.

 **Control Instruction and other objects**